Well… “Do you need hearing aids?”

 A bit about Hearing Aids

-- Noise reduction – is a feature in most hearing aids, the way it works varies between brands.
-Most hearing aids are able to focus more on speech sounds and reduce the loudness on non speech sounds.
-Noise reduction also helps you to have a more comfortable listening experience.
+Noise reduction is a feature in most hearing aids, the way it works varies between brands.
+Most hearing aids are able to focus more on speech sounds and reduce the loudness

-- Cosmetics – hearing aids no longer look like a medical device.
-Now they are a piece of technology like a computer or smart phone.
+Hearing aids no longer look like a medical device.
+Now they are a piece of technology like a computer or

 There are many other hearing aid features available from various suppliers, for example waterproof hearing aids, personalisation, stereo sound and more.